oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

 Let's now try the other method, to reserve some stock items.
-Similarly, setup **Inherit auth from parent** in the *Authorization* tab:
+Similarly, setup `Inherit auth from parent` in the `Authorization` tab:

 ![image-20200518092615566](images/image-590.png)

-In the *Body* tab, we can see that the request structure has been generated accordingly with the schema defined in the *openapi* specification.
+In the `Body` tab, we can see that the request structure has been generated accordingly with the schema defined in the *openapi* specification.
 Let's reserve 50 pencils:

-- requestedCount: **50**
+- **requestedCount**: `50`

-- requestedItem: **Pencil**
+- **requestedItem**: `Pencil`

-  Click **Send**:
+  Click `Send`:

 ![image-20200518093204743](images/image-600.png)